zachvalenta/python-imports/README.md

 # what is this?

-* sandbox to explore Python's import system
+* exploration of Python's import system

 # examples